pololevu/lasc/README.md

 The MIDI mouse (and many other controllers) are restricted to selecting all 'standard' patch numbers 1 - 128 - MIDI PC 00 - 127 )
+however many MIDI devices support banks of patches accessed using MIDI bank select CC messages.
+The bank select messages are comprised of the LSB and MSB of the desired bank which are sent immediately prior to the PC message.
+Some devices choose to ignore the LSB and instead just use the MSB and Lasc allows choosing this behaviour.

-however many MIDI devices support an extended range, in my case I have Strymon devices that have 200 memories.
-To access this range a MIDI CC bank number is sent before sending the PC message.
-The actual range of patches in a device may not be an exact multiple of 128 but that isn't a problem, there is provision in the code for setting a number of maximum patch numbers and selecting between them.
+There is provision in the code for setting a number of maximum patch numbers and selecting between them.
 By default there are 5 ranges defined: 0 - 127, 0 - 199, 0 - 299, 0 - 799 and 0 - 998.

-Selecting a patch in the range 1 - 128 results in Lasc sending MIDI CC bank 0 followed by the relevant PC message.
-Selecting patch 129 - 200 results in Lasc sending MIDI CC bank 1 followed by the MIDI PC message (in this case from 0 - 72).
-This was intended to work with Strymon devices but should work with other devices too.
-Sending a MIDI CC bank message to a device that doesn't support it should just be ignored.
+Sending MIDI CC bank select messages to a device that doesn't support them should just be ignored.
 If it does cause a problem, defining DONTSENDBANK will do what it says.
 Obviously this will only apply to the patch range 0 - 127.

 When initially powered up, the Tech21 MIDI mouse enters its config mode.
 This times out after a couple of seconds but is still a delay,